sbergot/gifttracker/README.md

 # Now

-## only persist receiverupdates on save
-- [ ] do not save immediatly.
-Store the list of updates.
-- [ ] on save, post on special endpoint the full list of updates for the gift (POST api/giftreceiver)

 ## layout général
 - [ ] display user name at the top
 - [ ] use tile to display gifts